-So you’ve decided to bring some greenery into your home.
+So you’ve decided to bring some plants into your home.
 I’m obviously biased but still – a great choice!
-Houseplants don’t just sit there looking pretty; they clean the air, boost your mood and even make you feel more productive.

-Well don’t worry – I’ve got you covered.
-In this guide I’m going to skip over all the fluff and getting straight to what matters: keeping your plants alive and thriving.
+Well don’t worry.
+In this guide I’m going to cover exactly how to keep your plants alive and doing well.

-You’ll learn how to choose the right plant for your space, water without drowning or starving them, spot any early signs of trouble before things go south and much more.
-So even if you’ve already killed a succulent (it happens!) or you’re just getting started, this guide will help you grow your confidence along with your plants.
+You’ll learn how to choose the right plant or plants for your space, how much to water them, spot any signs of trouble and much more.
+So even if you’ve already killed something or you’re just getting started this guide will help you grow your confidence along with your plants.

 Choosing the Right Houseplants